BluestoneInstitute/styleguide/README.md

 Page numbers should be inserted into the center of the footer.
 If the document has a cover page, the page numbering should start on the first page of content as opposed to the cover.

 ## Dates
-* Dates should be written as “1980 to 1990” in the text.
-“1980–90” or “1980–1990” is okay for tables although it should be consistent.
+* Dates should be written as “1980 to 1990” in the body of a report.
+“1980–90” or “1980–1990” are okay for tables although it should be consistent.

 ## Exhibits
 * Tables and Figures will be referred to as Exhibits.